ObjectPascal-Community/1brc-ObjectPascal/README.md

 ## Honour Mentions

-I'd like to thank [@paweld](https://github.com/paweld) for taking us from my miserable 20m attempt, to a woping 3m, beating the [Python script](https://github.com/gunnarmorling/1brc/blob/main/src/main/python/create_measurements.py) by about 2 minutes.
+I'd like to thank [@paweld](https://github.com/paweld) for taking us from my miserable 20m attempt, to a whopping ~25s, beating the [Python script](https://github.com/gunnarmorling/1brc/blob/main/src/main/python/create_measurements.py) by about 4 amd a half minutes.

-I'd like to thank [mobius](https://github.com/mobius1qwe) for taking the time to provide the Delphi version of the generator.
+I'd like to thank [@mobius](https://github.com/mobius1qwe) for taking the time to provide the Delphi version of the generator.

 ## Links